opencaesar/opencaesar.github.io/_posts/2023-08-27-When-Literal-Boolean-Is-Unsatisfiable.md

 ## The Conundrum Unveiled

 Here's where it gets interesting, folks.
 Every instance of Expression is now a puppet dancing on the strings of "result."
 With the strict cardinality, Expression must have a result.
 And guess what?
 A result means a parameter is a must.
-Expression is suddenly wearing the Behavior hat (every Expression is also a Behavior), but alas, Expression and Behavior are sworn enemies (remember the disjointness above?)
+Expression is suddenly wearing the Behavior hat (every Expression is also a Behavior - the *inferred* red inheritance arrow in the classs diagram above), but alas, Expression and Behavior are sworn enemies (remember the disjointness revelation above?)
 This means Expression's life is a lie, and the jig is up!

 ## he Unholy Union